Rex Tillerson Once Said People Would Die If Donald Trump Went Unchecked, Nikki Haley Claims

-Former Secretary of State Rex Tillerson reportedly attempted to undermine President Donald Trump’s decisions in an attempt to “save the country,” according to a new book by former U.S. ambassador to the UN Nikki Haley.
+Former Secretary of State Rex Tillerson reportedly attempted to undermine President Donald Trump’s decisions in an attempt to “save the country,” according to a new book by former U.S. ambassador to the UN, Nikki Haley.

 The accusations come in Haley’s new memoir, according to a Sunday report from The Washington Post.
-In the book, Haley alleges that the former Exxon CEO on one occasion even suggested that “people would die” were the president’s actions left unchecked, according to the book obtained in advanced by the newspaper.
+In the book, Haley alleges that on one occasion, the former Exxon CEO even suggested that “people would die” if the president’s actions were left unchecked, according to the book obtained in advance by the newspaper.

 Tillerson could not be reached for comment, according to The Washington Post.